AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.2/README.md

 // ❌ VULNERABILITY:
 // No check for admin role and for high-urgency incidents when status is changed to 'closed'
-// No check that only admins can modify closed incidents.
+// No check that only admins can modify closed incidents
-// No updates or deletes on closed incidents. async onModify(req) {
+// No updates or deletes on closed incidents async onModify(req) {
     const result = await SELECT.one.from(req.subject)
       .columns('status_code')